gcr07/SmartContracts-ETH/README.md

     genes = kit.genes;
 }
  ```
 >The function looks a bit different than we're used to.
 You can see it returns... a bunch of different values.
 If you're coming from a programming language like Javascript, this is different — in Solidity you can return more than one value from a function.

+ ### View functions don't cost gas
+view functions don't cost any gas when they're called externally by a user.

+This is because view functions don't actually change anything on the blockchain – they only read the data.
+So marking a function with view tells web3.js that it only needs to query your local Ethereum node to run the function, and it doesn't actually have to create a transaction on the blockchain (which would need to be run on every single node, and cost gas).

 # OpenZeppelin's Ownable contract

 >Below is the Ownable contract taken from the OpenZeppelin Solidity library.
 OpenZeppelin is a library of secure and community-vetted smart contracts that you can use in your own DApps.
 After this lesson, we highly recommend you check out their site to further your learning!